 A. Transport Permit Required.
 Before any person transports any water out of the District from a well that is located within the District, the person must obtain a Transport Permit from the District.
 If a person transports water under any of the exceptions set forth in Paragraph B below, the person need not obtain a Transport Permit unless the person exceeds the amount of water authorized to be transported without a Transport Permit under B below.
-If the person must immediately make application for a Transport Permit under the process described herein and provide the District with records of pumpage for all water transported from the District.
+If the person exceeds the amount of water transported under B below, the person must immediately make application for a Transport Permit under the process described herein and provide the District with records of pumpage for all water transported from the District.